lucademenego99/AppliedRoboticsStudentInterface/README.md

 - **Dijkstra Shortest Path**: it was implemented using C++ STL sets, which are self-balancing binary search trees.
 Final complexity: `O(E logV)`, where E is the number of edges and V is the number of vertices of the graph.
 - **Multipoint Markov-Dubins Problem**: solved with an Iterative Dynamic Programming approach, explained during class.
 Final complexity: `O(n k^2)`, where n is the number of points and k is the number of discretised angles.
 - **Collision detection**: solved with a basic algorithm to check Arc-Segment intersections, that must be run at each iteration of the Dubins shortest path calculation.
-- **Pursuer-Evader game**: a simulation of a pursuer-evader game, in which one robot - the pursuer - tries to escape to a destination, while another robot - the pursuer - has to intercept it.
+- **Pursuer-Evader game**: a simulation of a pursuer-evader game, in which one robot - the evader - tries to escape to a destination, while another robot - the pursuer - has to intercept it.
 The details on the developed algorithm can be found on the report linked above.